cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/hosts/Host.rst

 .. java:method::  void destroyVm(Vm vm)
    :outertype: Host

    Destroys a VM running in the host and removes it from the \ :java:ref:`getVmList()`\ .
+If the VM was not created yet, this method has no effect.

-   :param vm: the VM
+   :param vm: the VM to be destroyed

 disableStateHistory
 ^^^^^^^^^^^^^^^^^^^